jiajunngjj/jiajunngjj.github.io/_pages/about.md

 ---
 I'm a solution engineer at VMware.

-I started my tech career as a regional consultant at Red Hat before moving to a regional presales role.
+I started my tech career at Red Hat, first as a regional consultant, then a regional presales solution architect.

 Prior to Red Hat, I had a short stint as an entrepreneur where I co-founded Jobsy with a few friends and built Jobsy into a fast growing, manpower outsourcer in Singapore, and provided leadership for overall growth strategies.